11bus11/java_game/README.md

-*This project was created as part of the "Programmutveckling med Java" course (D0019N) at Luleå University of Technology*
+*This project was created as part of the "Programutveckling med Java" course (D0019N) at Luleå University of Technology*

 *Special thanks to Robin K. who helped me find the bugs in my program.*